utopia-rise/fmod-gdextension/docs/src/doc/user-guide/5-playing-events.md

 ### Properties

 You first should set event that emitter will play.
 You can set name or guid manually or using event selection button.
-Then you have few toogle options:
+Then you have few toggle options:
 - *attached*: if `true`, Fmod event position will be updated alongside node's position.
 - *autoplay*: if `true`, it will autoplay event, without need to call `play` method.
 - *auto_release*: if `true`, the emitter will be free when done playing event.